yilinc09/tswd-portfolio/final-project-part-three.md

 **Visualization**

-Based on the interview results I got from my classmates, I realized I utilized too many colors
+After conducting interviews with my classmates, I became aware that the visualization contained too many colors, resulting in an inconsistent color scheme throughout the entire data story.
+Consequently, I modified the visualization to maintain a consistent color scheme when comparing food behavior across different age groups.
+Each food behavior analysis topic has one graph that uses the same visualization template, namely the grouped column chart.
+This method ensures that each age group is consistently represented by a single color in the bar chart across various aspects of food behavior analysis.
+As a result, it simplifies the audience's interpretation of the data for each age group by eliminating the need to frequently refer to the legend for each visualization.

+**Text**

+I emphasized significant terms by using bold text to capture the audience's attention immediately upon first glance.

 **Call to Action**

 Part II of my project lacked a proper conclusion or call to action, as it only presented the background, research, facts, and findings.
 However, in my final update, I incorporated one more slide to provide conclusions on my findings.
 I urged my target audience to develop the food supply chain in China with a focus on older people since they bear the greatest responsibility for procuring food for their families.
 I also suggested establishing innovative food sourcing platforms for the younger generations, as they tend to adapt more readily to change.

 ## The audience

-Originally, I wanted to target
+Originally, I wanted to target all of the classmates who are taking this course as well as the professor.
+Therefore, my original topic investigated the change in consumer spending behaviors for many categories such that to touch on everyone's interest.
+However, after I narrowed down my topic specifically on food category and its difference among different age group, then my target audience will include researchers or academics in the fields of public health, nutrition, and sociology who are interested in studying the impact of COVID-19 on food behavior in Chinese households.
+It could also be relevant to policymakers or organizations involved in food supply chains or public health initiatives in China.
+My final call to action will help them focus on online shopping platform regulations and to target the appropriate consumer groups when introducing new products in Chinese food supply chain market.

 ## References

 detailed references are included on the very end of my Shorthand story

 # Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

 Overall, I would say there is room for improvement in terms of the narration during the final presentation of this project.
-To account for the one-minute time limit, I prepared scripts in advance.
-Since the slides contain a lot of information, it's essential to select the most critical parts to ensure that the audience can follow the main logical flow of the story I aim to present.
-Perhaps due to a lack of practice, I occasionally forgot what I was supposed to say during some of the slides, resulting in a few seconds of hesitation.
-However, since the script is designed to work within the one-minute limit, I plan to practice more beforehand and speak a bit faster next time.
+I created scripts ahead of time to accommodate the one-minute time restriction.
+It's crucial to choose the most crucial information to ensure that the audience can follow the main storyline effectively, given the abundance of information presented in the slides.
+Although I believe I did a good job selecting the essential content, I occasionally forgot what I was supposed to say during some of the slides, resulting in a few seconds of hesitation.
+However, since the script was tailored to fit the one-minute limit, I plan to rehearse more frequently and speak slightly faster if I have another opportunity to present.